a3ramesh/cse15l-lab-reports/labreport2.md

     return sum;
   }
 ```
 Observe the for-loop header.
-It appears from this that the variable i will always be an even number; it starts at 0 and increases by 2 after each iteraion, so it can only be even.
+It appears from this that the variable i will always be an even number; it starts at 0 and increases by 2 after each iteration, so it can only be even.
 Now take a look at the for-loop body:

 ```
 sum += nums[i + 1];